“Silence is an accomplice to injustice.”Ayaan Hirsi Ali

 YOUR VOICE CAN MAKE A DIFFERENCE!

-PENNSYLVANIA RESIDENTS: HELP CRIMINALIZE FGM IN YOUR STATE
+HELP PASS LAWS TO CRIMINALIZE FGM IN YOUR STATE

 NEW JERSEY RESIDENTS: HELP STOP CHILD MARRIAGE IN YOUR STATE